 The Rosalind Franklin programme is for mid-level clinical or non-clinical leaders, across health and care systems, aspiring to lead large and complex programmes, departments, services or systems of care.

-- Understand more about their team and how to work in, and with, it more effectively
+- Understand more about your team and how to work in, and with, it more effectively

-- Build a powerful, regional and national support network of influential leaders
+- Build a powerful support network of influential leaders

-- Increase adaptability and readiness to meet the demands of senior leadership within the challenging, transforming environment of health and care and the system
+- Increase adaptability and readiness to meet the demands of senior leadership within the challenging, transforming environment of the health and care system

 - Improving the organisation’s success with participants bringing immediate positive and productive changes to their teams, services and service users in areas such as increasing staff morale, improving service user experience, effective service redesign, reduction of waste and more efficient use of resources